 PCs were generated without any prior LD-based pruning or filtering, then we see a spurious association on chromosome 6 (Panel C).
 However, this spurious association disappears if we only adjust for the first of these PCs (Panel B).
 Likewise, no spurious association arises if we adjust for estimated admixture proportions (Panel D) or if we use PCs that were generated after LD pruning and Table 1 exclusions (Panels E and F).
 Note that the causal variant, on chromosome 4, and the spurious signal, on chromosome 6, are both located in regions of the genome that are highly correlated with the PCs that were generated without any prior LD pruning (Figure 3).

 These results are not unique to this simulation setting.
 In Figure 5, we see that adjusting for PCs that capture local genomic features leads to higher numbers of spurious associations, on average, across all simulation settings.
 Comparing models that make some sort of adjustment for ancestral heterogeneity, we observe the most spurious associations when GWAS models adjust for four principal components without any prior LD-based pruning or exclusions (represented by the orange solid line with circles in Figure 5).
 Excluding the high LD regions from Table 1 prior to running PCA (the orange solid line with triangles) reduces the number of observed spurious associations slightly, but not to the levels of the other approaches.
 Given what we saw in Figure 3, this is not surprising: even with these exclusions, PCs 2–4 still capture local genomic features—unless those exclusions are also combined with strict LD pruning.
-On the other hand, when models include PCs that do not capture local genomic features, the rate of spurious associations drops.
+On the other hand, when models only include PCs that do not capture local genomic features, the rate of spurious associations drops.
 This includes models that adjust for just the first PC (the green lines in Figure 5) and models that include four PCs, but only after strict LD pruning (the orange dashed lines).
 Models that adjust for estimated admixture proportions (the purple solid line) perform nearly identically to models that adjust for one PC.
 This, again, is not surprising, given the high correlation between admixture proportions and the first PC observed in this sample (Supplemental Figures S1 and S2).

 Factors that influence the rate of spurious associations